pdoup/TaxAI/tax-filer-frontend/README.md

 ### `npm start`

-Starts Webpack Dev Server under the hood, any changes to the source code will trigger a reload (default).
+Starts Webpack Dev Server under the hood - any changes to the source code will trigger a reload (default).
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm test`